dnazarov1994/On-the-Map/README.md

 # On the Map
-On the map app allows a student to share any information with others
+On the Map app allows a student to share information with others and posting it on the map using coordinates associated with students location.

 ## Architecture
 #### The app has three view controller scenes: